 Our presenters are all aware that people who are vision-impaired, Deaf or hard of hearing are to be given priority on seating near the front of the room during workshops.
 Please don’t hesitate to request extra seating if the front-row seats are already filled when you arrive!

-Our new website redesign has been designed with maximum contrast, and adheres to accessibility web standards to allow readers using custom style sheets, screen readers or talking browsers to easily access the site.
+Our website has been designed with maximum contrast, and adheres to accessibility web standards to allow readers using custom style sheets, screen readers or talking browsers to easily access the site.

 We hire kink-friendly ASL interpreters for some of the weekend’s events.
-Unfortunately we can’t currently afford interpretation for the entire event, but we generally cover the opening and closing ceremonies, the Fresh Meet mixer on Saturday morning, and a selection of other events depending on what’s scheduled in a given year.
+Unfortunately we can’t currently afford interpretation for the entire event, but we generally cover the opening and closing ceremonies and a selection of other events depending on what’s scheduled in a given year.
 ASL interpretation is our biggest accessibility expense so donations earmarked for interpretation are very welcome!
 Please e-mail us at firstname.lastname@example.org if you have specific ASL-related inquiries.

 We encourage our presenters to provide large-type written handouts for their workshops, as well as to take additional measures to ensure that their presentations are as accessible as possible for people who are Deaf and hard of hearing.
 Our presenters are all aware that people who are Deaf, hard of hearing or vision-impaired are to be given priority on seating near the front of the room.
 Please don’t hesitate to request extra seating if the front-row seats are already filled when you arrive!